 While neither option is the consensus favorite for cat owners, one option could provide clear advantages over the other for you and your cat.
 Learning about the benefits and drawbacks of clumping and non-clumping cat litter can help you make the best decision for your home.

-Clumping Cat Litter
+What is Clumping Cat Litter?

-As the name implies, clumping cat litter is a type of litter that clumps together when it comes in contact with liquids like cat pee.
+Clumping cat litter is a type of litter that clumps together when it comes in contact with liquids like cat pee.
 These clumps solidify, making it easy to scoop them out of litter boxes, leaving behind fresher litter.

 Not only does clumping make cleanup easier, but clumping litter can trap odors, a great way to keep cat litter from smelling.
 However, the clumps can get caught on your cat’s paws, something to be wary of if you have a kitten at home.